adnan-drina/ocp-devex-demos/04-ocp-service-mesh/README.md

 ```

 #### Querying Metrics with Prometheus
 Prometheus will periodically scrape applications to retrieve their metrics (by default on the /metrics endpoint of the application).
 The Prometheus add-on for Istio is a Prometheus server that comes pre-configured to scrape Istio Mixer endpoints to collect its exposed metrics.
-It provides a mechanism for persistent storage and querying of those metrics metrics.
+It provides a mechanism for persistent storage and querying of those metrics.

 Open the Prometheus console and click on Log in with OpenShift.
 You should see OpenShift Login screen.